Nawijn-Group-Bioinformatics/UnBlender/README.md

 5) Run the pipeline using the following command: snakemake -c1 --configfile [config_file_name.yaml]

-#### Configuration of parameters:
+###### Configuration of parameters:
-- config_filename: the absolute path + file name to the config.yaml file, e.g. /home/user/Documents/my_deconvolution_analysis/config.yaml
+- `config_filename`: the absolute path + file name to the config.yaml file, e.g. `/home/user/Documents/my_deconv_analysis/config.yaml`
-- sample_type: "parenchyma", "bronchial_brush", "nasal_brush", or "bronchial_biopsy"
+- `sample_type`: `"parenchyma"`, `"bronchial_brush"`, `"nasal_brush"`, or `"bronchial_biopsy"`
-- output_dir: absolute path to the output directory, e.g.  /home/user/Documents/my_deconvolution_analysis/output
+- `output_dir`: absolute path to the output directory, e.g.  `/home/user/Documents/my_deconv_analysis/output`
-- DEG_file: optional, the absolute path + file name to a file with any gene names you want to remove from the analysis (e.g. because they are differentially expressed in your bulk RNA-seq cohort).
-If you don't want to use this feature, give it value "no_filter".
+- `DEG_file`: optional, the absolute path + file name to a file with any gene names to remove from the analysis (e.g. because they are differentially expressed in your data).
+If you don't want to use this feature, give it value `"no_filter"`.
 It is *not* recommended to remove large numbers of genes, as this will reduce deconvolution accuracy.
 However, in specific cases it may be worthwhile to remove a few.
 Format: .csv/.txt/.tsv file with a single gene identifier (HGNC gene names) on each new line.
-- HLCA_file: path to the .h5ad HLCA file.
-- email: the email address with which you run CIBERSORTx
+- `email`: the email address with which you run CIBERSORTx
-- token: your private CIBERSORTx token
+- `token`: your private CIBERSORTx token
-- cell_types: the cell types you wish to deconvolute, and which HLCA annotation level they correspond to.
+- `cell_types`: the cell types you wish to deconvolute, and which HLCA annotation level they correspond to.
 (See "cell_type_names.tsv" file for an overview of available cell types, listed per level.)
 Format: a nested YAML list.
 Sometimes it is useful to merge two cell types with similar gene expression profiles into one category, which is possible as shown in the example below for basal and secretory cells:

-### Partial example cell type selection of a deconvolution setup into three categories:
+**Partial example cell type selection of a deconvolution setup into three categories:**
 ```cell_types:
   - - "ann_level_2_clean"
     - "Lymphatic EC"